humhub/humhub/protected/humhub/docs/guide/developer/modules.md

 - [Security](security.md)
 - [Embedded Themes](../theme/module.md)

-## Basic Life Cycle
+## Module Life Cycle

 ### Install Module

-A module is considered as `installed` once it resides within one of the `moduleAutoloadPaths`.
+A module is considered as `installed` once it resides in one of the `moduleAutoloadPaths`.
 By default non core modules reside in `@humhub/protected/modules`.
 You can install modules either by adding them manually to an autoload path or by loading them from the marketplace.

+> Info: You can add additional module paths by means of the `moduleAutoloadPaths` parameter.
+Please see the [Developement Environment Section](environment.md#external-modules-directory) for more information.

+### Enabled Module

 In order to use a module, you'll have to `enable` it first.
 This can be achieved by:

 - Administration Backend `Administration -> Modules`
 - Console command `php yii module/enable`

-### Enabled Module

-Enabling a module will run the modules database migrations in order to setup the database scheme and furthermore adds an entry to the `modules_enabled` table.
+Enabling a module will run the modules [database migrations](models.md#initial-migration) and add an entry to the `modules_enabled` table.

 The `ModuleManager` responsible for enabling modules will trigger the following events right before and after enabling a module:

 - `ModuleManager::EVENT_BEFORE_MODULE_ENABLE`
 - `ModuleManager::EVENT_AFTER_MODULE_ENABLE`

 ### Bootstrap

-During the `bootstrap` process of the application the [[humhub\components\bootstrap\ModuleAutoLoader]] will search for all `enabled` modules within the module autoload path and initializes the modules event listeners.
+During the `bootstrap` phase of the application the [[humhub\components\bootstrap\ModuleAutoLoader]] will search for all `enabled` modules within the module autoload path and attach the [modules event listeners](#module-events).

 ### Disable Module

 `Disabling` a module will usually drop all related module data from the database and will detach the module from the `bootstrap` process.

-Module can be disabled by means of
+Modules can be disabled by means of

 - Administration Backend `Administration -> Modules`
 - Console command `php yii module/disable`

-The `ModuleManager` responsible for disabling module will furthermore trigger an  Trigger `ModuleManager::EVENT_BEFORE_MODULE_ENABLE` and `ModuleManager::EVENT_AFTER_MODULE_ENABLE` `ModuleEvent`.
+The `ModuleManager` responsible for disabling modules will trigger the following events right before and after enabling a module:

+- `ModuleManager::EVENT_BEFORE_MODULE_DISABLE`
+- `ModuleManager::EVENT_AFTER_MODULE_DISABLE`

 > Note: [ContentContainerModules](#use-of-contentcontainermodule) also have to be enabled within a space or user profile by means of the space management section.

-> Info: You can add additional module paths by means of the `moduleAutoloadPaths` parameter.
-Please see the [Developement Environment Section](environment.md#external-modules-directory) for more information.
+### Uninstall Module

+`Uninstalling` a module means removing it from the àutoload path.

-> Warning: You should never delete an enabled module folder without disabling it first.
+> Warning: You should never delete an enabled module folder manually without disabling it first.

 ## Basic Module Structure

-Basically modules in HumHub are identical to [Yii2 modules](http://www.yiiframework.com/doc-2.0/guide-structure-modules.html).
+Basically HumHub modules are identical to [Yii2 modules](http://www.yiiframework.com/doc-2.0/guide-structure-modules.html).

 A very basic module consists of the following elements: